wernight/docker-ngrok/README.md

 Additionally, you can specify one of several environment variable (via `-e`) to configure your Ngrok tunnel:

-  * `NGROK_AUTH` - Authentication key for your Ngrok account.
+  * `NGROK_AUTHTOKEN` - Authentication Token for your Ngrok account.
 This is needed for custom subdomains, custom domains, and HTTP authentication.
   * `NGROK_SUBDOMAIN` - Name of the custom subdomain to use for your tunnel.
 You must also provide the authentication token.
   * `NGROK_HOSTNAME` - Paying Ngrok customers can specify a custom domain.
 Only one subdomain or domain can be specified, with the domain taking priority.
   * `NGROK_REMOTE_ADDR` - Name of the reserved TCP address to use for a TCP tunnel.
 You must also provide the authentication token.